icub-tech-iit/study-icub-head/README.md

 This branch contains the material used to model the iCub head in MATLAB Simscape, and design the pitch and roll PID controllers.
 It is split into two projects:
-- `model-full` contains the full-fledged Simscape Multibody model exported directly from Creo
+- `model-full` contains the full Simscape Multibody model exported directly from Creo
      - it is used to evaluate the actuators performance and the impact of non linear behaviour on the reference tracking
 - `model-simplified` contains a Simscape Multibody model with just the roll and pitch joints, created as lumped components
     - it is used for creating the linearized models upon which the PIDs will be tuned

 ## Requirements
  - MATLAB >= R2021b
  - Simulink
  - Control System Toolbox
  - Robust Control Toolbox